gvwilson/thirdbit/src/fiction/iffy/index.md

 Someone or something has been looking out for you."

 A lifetime of hurt and anger boiled up inside Iffy.
-"Wasn't anyone lookin' out for th' *Rushin Doll* when she went under an' everyone drowned," she spat.
+"Wasn't anyone lookin' out for th' *Rushin Doll* when she went under," she spat.
 "Wasn't anyone lookin' out for me 'cept Aunt Naggie when we were in dock an' th' other kids knocked me around 'cuz I was bad luck."